Students research, report on, and emulate inventors using these resources.

 Use this lesson plan with the Famous African American Inventors activity to teach students about African Americans whose innovations directly impacted culture and society.

-Compare an early bicycle with a modern one to discover how inventions are made of many smaller inventions, and how and why bicycle design changed.
-With reproducible worksheets.
+Ask students to compare an early bicycle with a modern one to discover how inventions are made of many smaller inventions, and how and why bicycle design changed.
+This lesson plan includes reproducible worksheets.

 Children use the scientific method and problem-solving skills to explore tools and machines.
 They observe how things work, and experiment with ways to solve a problem.
 Great activities for summer learning.